 Confirming studies are done to show how well a new treatment works after it is shown in early studies to be beneficial for patients.
-New drugs, such as Trodelvy, that are given accelerated FDA approval are required to be tested in a follow-up, larger clinical trial.
-This is done to verify that the drug really works when it is tested on many more people in a randomized study.
-The FDA may remove a drug from the market if a confirmatory study shows that the drug does not benefit patients.
+New drugs, such as Trodelvy, that are given accelerated approval are required to be tested in a follow-up, larger clinical trial.
+This is done to verify that the drug really works when it is tested on many more people in a study.
+The may remove a drug from the market if a confirmatory study shows that the drug does not benefit patients.

-The early phase (I/II) IMMU-132 study included 108 patients with metastatic TNBC.
+The early phase (I/II) IMMU-132 study included 108 patients with TNBC.
 Of the patients who took Trodelvy:

 - 1/3 (33 percent) saw their cancers shrink.

 - More than half (55 percent) had no cancer growth for six months.